 WhiskyReviews.net is a free service and always will be.
 However, if you would like to support the author you can do so by subscribing for just £1 per month.
 Alternatively, you can make a one-off donation of your choice.
 Thank you for your support.

-A late 19th century extension to the Strathspey Railway which connected Dufftown to Nethybridge sparked something of a whisky boom in the village of Knockando.
-In a short space of time, three new distilleries had sprung up around what was little more than a small farming community; they were Knockando, Imperial and Tamdhu.
+A late 19th century extension to the Strathspey Railway sparked something of a whisky boom in the village of Knockando.
+In a short space of time, three new distilleries had sprung up around what was little more than a small farming community.
+They were Knockando, Imperial and Tamdhu.

 Tamdhu was a joint venture between some of the biggest names in the blending industry with Robertson & Baxter, John Walker & Sons, William Sanderson & Co, John Dewar & Sons and Bulloch Lade & Co all involved in its creation.
-Under the leadership of one William Grant, building work began in 1896 and the spirit ran for the first time the following year.
+Under the leadership of William Grant, building work began in 1896 and spirit ran from the stills for the first time the following year.

-Within months however, Grant had taken sole ownership of the site, relying heavily on his position on the board at the Elgin bank for funding.
+Within months, Grant had taken sole ownership of the site, relying heavily on his position on the board at the Elgin bank for funding.
 By 1899 though, he had used up all of his resources (and then some) and was forced to sell to Highland Distillers.

 Like many businesses, Tamdhu encountered several difficulties in the early part of the 20th century.
 The infamous ‘Pattison Crash’ brought a loss of confidence in the industry whilst the Great Depression and Prohibition in the US destroyed significant portions of the export market.
 Tamdhu was forced to close in 1927 and remained silent for two decades.